-At June 30, 2017, the Town reported a liability of \$103,876,895 for its proportionate share of the net pension liability.
-The net pension liability was measured as of December 31, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2016.
-Accordingly, update procedures were used to roll forward the total pension liability to the measurement date.
+At June 30, 2018, the Town reported a liability of \$102,598,144 for its proportionate share of the net pension liability.
+The net pension liability was measured as of December 31, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2018.
+Accordingly, update procedures were used to roll back the total pension liability to the measurement date.
 The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of contributions to the pension plan relative to the projected contributions of all participating members, actuarially determined.
-At December 31, 2016, the Town's proportion was 14.785%, which is 0.074% less than its proportion measured at December 31, 2015.
+At December 31, 2017, the Town's proportion was 15.078%, which is 0.293% higher than its proportion measured at December 31, 2016.